Azure/azureml-examples/cli/jobs/pipelines-with-components/local-model-experiment-to-pipeline/how-to-transition-a-model-experiment-to-a-pipeline.md

 First of all, you need to go through code, understand AI workflow.Then decompose it into several steps.

-In this example, we will decompose the task into data processing, feature engineering, training, prediction, scoring steps.
+In this example, we will decompose the task into 5 steps: data processing, feature engineering, training, prediction, scoring steps.
 Each step will be a component, with well defined interface and can be developped and test indenpendently.
 For more details about component, please refer to [this component concept article](https://docs.microsoft.com/en-us/azure/machine-learning/concept-component).

 Each component can be considered as a stanalone job, then a pipeline is responsible to schedule them together.
 Similar with migrating a single script from local to remote, what you need to do is to import necessary dependencies, define interfaces, modify code for each step, create yaml file for each componet.
 You can learn more about [how to create component using YAML and CLI v2 here](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-create-component-pipelines-cli).